 Very soon other parties were entering into the area.
 A young settler from the Port Phillip district, Edward Hobson, was impressed with the country near Traralgon Creek and the Latrobe River.
 His brother, Dr Edmund Hobson, took up a run of 19,000 acres and made his brother Edward his overseer.
 In June 1844 Edward arrived with a mob of cattle and constructed a hut, the first building to be erected in our district.

-In 1858, Duncan Campbell built the Travelers Rest Hotel in Traralgon to accommodate the needs of a growing population.
+In 1858, Duncan Campbell built the Travellers Rest Hotel in Traralgon to accommodate the needs of a growing population.
 Not long after, gold was discovered on the Tanjil.
 As Traralgon was on the direct route to the gold fields it soon began to grow.
 Shops, churches and schools, and several more hotels were established.

 - 1863 Borough of Sale proclaimed.